 When will I receive notice of whether I’ve been accepted?

-We plan to provide applicants with notice regarding admissions decisions by June 3, 2022.
+We plan to provide applicants with notice regarding admissions decisions in early June.

 If I am an APRN in a state other than California, what do I need to do to be prepared for this program?